Technologicat/unpythonic/README.md

  - `memoize` caches also exceptions à la Racket.
    - If the memoized function is called again with arguments with which it raised an exception the first time, the same exception instance is raised again.
+ - `curry` comes with some extra features:
- - `curry` supports passthrough on the right when too many args (à la Haskell, or [spicy](https://github.com/Technologicat/spicy) for Racket)
+   - Passthrough on the right when too many args (à la Haskell; or [spicy](https://github.com/Technologicat/spicy) for Racket)
      - If the intermediate result of a passthrough is a curried function, it is invoked on the remaining positional args.
 This helps with some instances of [point-free style](https://en.wikipedia.org/wiki/Tacit_programming).
      - For simplicity, all remaining keyword arguments are fed in at the first step that has too many positional arguments.
+   - Can be used both as a decorator and as a regular function.
+     - When used as a regular function, `curry` itself is curried à la Racket.
+If the invocation gets extra arguments (beside the function ``f``), they are the first step.
+This helps eliminate many parentheses.
  - `composel`, `composer`: both left-to-right and right-to-left function composition, to help readability.
    - Any number of positional arguments is supported, with similar rules as the pipe system.
 Multiple return values packed into a tuple or list are unpacked to the argument list of the next function in the chain.
    - `composel1`, `composer1` for 1-in-1-out chains (faster; also useful for a single value that is a tuple or list).